espreto/wpsploit/documentation/auxiliary/wp_mashshare_info_disclosure.md

 Description:
-  This module attempts to exploit a information disclosure in Mashshare for Wordpress, version 2.3.0 and likely prior in order if the instance is vulnerable.
+  This module attempts to exploit a information disclosure in Mashshare for WordPress, version 2.3.0 and likely prior in order if the instance is vulnerable.

 References: